IndexCoop/IIPS/IIPS/iip-upgrade-smart-contract-manager.md

 Update the DPI rebalance mechanism to use a new smart contract.
 The new smart contract rebalances according to the following steps:

 1. A methodologist publishes new weights for the DPI off-chain
-2. Index Coop verifies the weights are accurate
+1. Index Coop verifies the weights are accurate
-3. Index Coop converts weights to smart contract compatible units and submits them to the IndexModule contract
-4. Index Coop updates Index Module execution parameters used to facilitate rebalance trades
+1. Index Coop updates the Index Module execution parameters that will be used to create rebalance trades
+1. Index Coop converts weights to smart contract compatible units
+1. Index Coop submits the compatible units to the IndexModule contract which starts the rebalance
-5. Index Coop executes the rebalance through the Index Coop Manager
+1. Index Coop executes the rebalance trades through the IndexModule

 ## Abstract